Achukwunta/germline-variant-calling/README.md

 ## 🔬 Pipeline Steps

 1. **Quality Control:** Raw sequencing reads are assessed using `FastQC`, with summary reporting via `MultiQC`.
-2. **Trimming:** Raw sequencing reads undergo trimming to remove low quality bases and adapter contaminatuion using `Fastp`.
+2. **Trimming:** Raw sequencing reads undergo trimming to remove low quality bases and adapter contamination using `Fastp`.
 3. **Alignment:** Paired-end reads are aligned to the GRCh38 reference genome (chromosome 20) using `BWA-MEM`.
 4. **BAM Processing:** Aligned reads are sorted and indexed with `SAMtools`, followed by duplicate marking using `Picard MarkDuplicates`.
 5. **Variant Calling:** Germline single nucleotide polymorphisms (SNPs) and small insertions/deletions (indels) are identified using `GATK HaplotypeCaller`.
 6. **Variant Filtering:** Raw variant calls are filtered using standard hard-filter criteria to retain high-confidence variants.
-7. **Functional Annotation:** Filtered variants are functionally annotated using `SnpEff` with GRCh38 annotations.
+7. **Functional Annotation:** Filtered variants are functionally annotated using `SnpEff`.

 ## 🔧 Configuration